 A participant is any individual participating in University-sponsored travel.
 Individuals participating in University-sponsored travel must sign an Informed Consent Waiver and Participation Agreement Form.
 All participants are expected to submit all required documentation as articulated by their Program Coordinator.
 In addition, students must agree to abide by both the Student Code of Conduct and the SCU International Travel Policy.
 Students are expected to submit all required documentation as articulated by their Program Coordinator.

-- Spencer Arnold, Director of Operations, Center for Science, Technology, and Society
+- Spencer Arnold, Director of Global Operations, Miller Center for Social Entrepreneurship

 - Sam Florio, Director, Risk Management and Compliance

-- Carly Koebel, Program Manager, Law School - Center for Global Law and Policy
+- Carly Koebel, Senior Program Manager, Law School - Center for Global Law and Policy

 - Susan Popko, Associate Provost for International Programs, chair

-- Charles Mansour, Director of Immersions, Ignation Center for Jesuit Education
+- Charles Mansour, Director of Immersions, Ignatian Center for Jesuit Education

 - Andrea Muilenburg, Director of Study Abroad